harald78/airqualityhome-server/setup/server/README.md

 `source env_vars.sh`

+## Building the project and copy the app
+Before starting the server build the project from the root directory with the following command:
+`mvn clean package`

+Then copy the created jar-File from the target folder to the server:
+`scp ./target/airqualityhome-server-0.0.1-SNAPSHOT.jar <user>@<host>:/home/server/app.jar`

 ## Starting the server
 To start the database server please use the following command:
 `docker-compose -f compose.app.yaml up -d --build`